hildebra/Rarefaction/Readme.md

 # Copyright
-rtk is licensed under the GPLv2.
+RTK is licensed under the GPLv2.
 See notice and license file for more information.

 Copyright (c) 2016 by Falk Hildebrand and Paul Saary